entity12208/AI-Bot-Integration/README.md

 # AI Bot Integration

-A new and powerful AI built off of Gemini
+A new and powerful AI built off of Gemini.

 This project integrates a simple AI that starts with Gemini for responses and slowly learns to work independently using a local machine learning model.